Isabeli Fontana Dons A Revealing Gown At Cannes Film Festival To Mesmerize Her Fans

 Within three hours of having been posted, the picture accrued more than 9,000 likes and 120 comments wherein fans and followers showered Isablei with countless compliments.

 Commenting on the snap, one fan wrote that Isabeli is “extremely gorgeous,” while another one praised her outfit and called her “incredibly stylish.”
-Other fans, who are predominately from Brazil, posted plenty of comments in Portuguese but the usage of hearts, fire and kiss emojis along with words shows that almost all the comments were complimentary in nature.
+Other fans, who are predominately from Brazil, posted plenty of comments in Portuguese but the usage of hearts, fire, and kiss emojis along with words shows that almost all the comments were complimentary in nature.

 Earlier this week, the model showed off her slender physique and youthful looks in a photograph where she was featured looking at herself in the mirror while setting her hair with a hair spray.